 Photos: James Mulkeen

-A farmer’s elemental awareness of the weather and the potential impact on yield has provided one of the main catalysts for this work.
-Their navigational awareness and ability to read weather conditions is in stark contrast to the abilities of most people today.
-It is neatly summed up in the following traditional saying taken from an article about Lincolnshire dialect.
+A farmer’s acute awareness of weather patterns and their impact on crop yields serves as one of the key catalysts for this piece.
+Their ability to read weather conditions stands in stark contrast to that of most people today.
+This is captured in a traditional Lincolnshire saying:

-The site-specific weather vane incorporates a colour-coded indicator/sail to catch winds from all directions and make their direction highly visible to visitors.
-It also acts as a navigational marker by highlighting the location of the museum with flashes of colour and movement that will be visible from afar.
+The site-specific weather vane features a color-coded indicator, or sail, designed to catch winds from all directions and make them highly visible to visitors.
+It also functions as a navigational marker, using flashes of color and movement to highlight the location of the museum, visible from afar.

-Hovering above farmland, kestrels have learned to watch mechanised farming operations, waiting for tractors to flush their prey from crops.
-They work with farmers by keeping populations of crop consuming voles under control and are widely regarded as a farmers friend.
-The sail of the proposed wind bell is reminiscent of a kestrel hovering in the breeze.
-The colours of this bird of prey have been borrowed and applied to the concept as another reference to Lincolnshire farming.
-The roundel feature also serves as a reminder of Lincolnshire’s RAF heritage.
+Hovering over farmland, kestrels have learned to watch mechanized farming operations, waiting for tractors to flush their prey from the crops.
+By controlling vole populations, they help farmers protect their crops and are widely regarded as a farmer’s ally.
+The sail of the proposed wind bell resembles a kestrel hovering in the breeze, with its colors borrowed as a nod to Lincolnshire farming.
+Additionally, the roundel feature pays tribute to Lincolnshire’s RAF heritage.

-Hidden inside the base unit are two Tibetan singing bowls, chosen for their resonance and volume.
-It is hoped that the unique sound of these bowls will help people make a mindful link to the qualities of their immediate environment.
-It will sound every time the wind changes direction.
+Hidden within the base unit are two Tibetan singing bowls, chosen for their resonance and volume.
+These unique sounds are intended to encourage visitors to make a mindful connection to the environment, ringing every time the wind shifts direction.

 Location - Normanby Hall and Country Park, North Lincolnshire